tobiheim/teams-health-feature-monitoring/README.md

 # teams-health-feature-monitoring
-Microsoft Teams Status Health and Message Center Notifications to SharePoint List and Teams
+Microsoft Teams Service Health and Message Center Notifications to SharePoint List and Teams

 ## Table of Contents